magento/magento2/README.md

 Welcome to the Magento Open Source project!
 [Magento Open Source](https://magento.com/products/magento-open-source) software delivers basic eCommerce capabilities to build a unique online store from the ground up.

-However, for those who need a full featured eCommerce solution, we recommend [Adobe Commerce](https://magento.com/products/magento-commerce) which includes our optimized cloud architecture and hosting as well as AI-powered merchandising and analytics.
+However, for those who need a full-featured eCommerce solution, we recommend [Adobe Commerce](https://magento.com/products/magento-commerce), which includes our optimized cloud architecture and hosting as well as AI-powered merchandising and analytics.

 ## Get started